estognetti/disciplinas/README.md

 # Templates created by Prof. Eduardo S Tognetti (UnB)
-Templates for classes and projects
+Templates for classes and projects.